 In this blog we're going to look at what can cause extra pain in your pelvis or back at night-time, and a couple of things to help alleviate and prevent it.

 Pelvic Girdle Pain (PGP) and lower back pain during pregnancy are often caused by a misalignment of joints and extra strain on ligaments as they loosen up due to the release of the hormone relaxin.
 When your joints are in a more vulnerable position, particularly as you get later through your pregnancy, your muscles have an even more important job in helping to stabilise your spine and your pelvis.
 In the case of PGP, many women find it is worse at night.
 This can often be due to the fact that your buttock muscles, which are the main stabilisers for your pelvis, are not very active at night-time as they are in a resting position.
+You have overdone it during the day without enough support around the pelvis.
 Also, depending on how you are sleeping, the joints may be in a more vulnerable position.